-Before uploading your video to Dailymotion, ensure that you select the desired quality of your video from the Profile type drop-down.
+- 1. Click the Dailymotion button. - 2.
+Select the desired quality of your video from the Profile type drop-down.
 The quality you select will result in the corresponding quality option being available after the video is fully processed on Dailymotion.